Swastik45/Swastik45/README.md

 ---

 ### 👋 About Me
-Developer and technical freelancer with an **auditor's mindset**.
-I build high-performance systems focused on logical integrity, data accuracy, and algorithmic accountability.
-Specialized in creating custom, verified solutions for financial auditing, governance tracking, and OSINT tools.
+I’m a developer and technical freelancer with an **auditor’s mindset** — blending engineering precision with data integrity.
+My work focuses on building **verified, high-performance systems** that emphasize logical consistency, transparency, and algorithmic accountability.

-Currently pursuing BCA at Pokhara University and actively working on Nepal-centric projects in portfolio risk analysis and government reform monitoring.
+Currently pursuing a **Bachelor in Computer Applications (BCA)** at Pokhara University, I’m actively developing **Nepal-centric solutions** in portfolio risk analysis, government transparency, and OSINT-driven auditing.

 ---